Tornado outbreak of May 7–10, 2016: Meteorological synopsis

 The tornado outbreak developed along a cold front alongside an area of low pressure while situated north of the United States–Canada border.
 Near the High Plains, a dry line began to coalesce as wind shear started climbing to levels favorable for tornadoes.
 In addition, moisture from the Gulf of Mexico was advected northwards into the country.
 Not long afterwards, tornadic supercell thunderstorms began developing late on May 7.

 Tornadic activity started with a large multiple-vortex EF2 tornado that tossed several RVs into the air and injured two people near Wiggins, Colorado on May 7.
 Later that evening, a large stovepipe tornado caused high-end EF2 damage near the town of Wray, while several other tornadoes tracked across other very rural areas of Colorado, causing no damage.
 Scattered tornadoes occurred on May 8, most of which were weak.
 However, a strong EF2 tornado caused considerable damage to outbuildings and high-voltage transmission line poles near Catharine, Kansas.
 On May 9, a significant tornado event unfolded across Oklahoma, as several strong to violent tornadoes touched down and caused severe damage in several portions of the state.
-A violent EF4 stovepipe tornado (the first EF4 of 2016 and the first violent tornado in the United States since an EF4 in Garland, Texas on December 26, 2015) near Katie, Oklahoma killed one person, leveled and swept away multiple homes, and left behind an extensive swath of ground scouring, while a large EF3 wedge tornado from the same parent supercell caused major damage near Sulphur.
+A violent EF4 stovepipe tornado (the first EF4 tornado of 2016) near Katie, Oklahoma killed one person, leveled and swept away multiple homes, and left behind an extensive swath of ground scouring, while a large EF3 wedge tornado from the same parent supercell caused major damage near Sulphur.
 An EF3 tornado that tracked from near Connerville to Bromide destroyed a house and killed one person.
 An extremely large EF3 multiple-vortex tornado reached a maximum width of about 1.8 miles as it passed near Boswell, snapping and denuding numerous trees, destroying mobile homes, heavily damaging frame homes, and toppling two large metal power line truss towers along its path.
 Other strong tornadoes occurred as far north as Nebraska, including an EF2 tornado that tore the roof and some exterior walls from a home near Nehawka and injured one person.
 An EF1 tornado also caused minor damage in residential areas of Lincoln.
 Significant tornado activity continued on May 10, as several tornadoes moved across areas of western Kentucky, including an EF3 tornado that injured 10 people as it moved through the north edge of Mayfield, Kentucky, destroying numerous homes, vehicles, and businesses.
 Another tornado caused EF2 damage near Hartford.
 Overall, this outbreak killed two people and produced 57 tornadoes.